Vonage-Community/php-laravel-sandbox/README.md

 Vonage PHP Sandbox

-A Laravel skeleton app to let developers muck around with the PHP SDK.
+A Laravel skeleton app to let developers test the Vonage PHP SDK.